 Introduction and Purposes of the Policy

 1.1 The Board of Trustees of the American Schools of Oriental Research (ASOR) recognizes that from time to time, ASOR solicits and receives gifts of money and other property.
 Stewardship of ASOR resources, including the solicitation, evaluation, acceptance, and management of gifts made to the organization, is essential.
-ASOR Trustees have a fiduciary duty to carefully evaluate gift solicitation programs and prospective gifts to insure the financial stability of the organization in a manner that is consistent with, and supports, ASOR’s Bylaws, Policies, Mission, Programs, and Strategic Plan.
+ASOR Trustees have a fiduciary duty to carefully evaluate gift solicitation programs and prospective gifts to insure the financial stability of the organization in a manner that is consistent with, and supports, ASOR’s Bylaws, Policies, Policy on Professional Conduct, Mission, Programs, and Strategic Plan.

 1.2 This Gift Acceptance Policy (Policy) governs the evaluation, acceptance, and management of gifts made to ASOR.
 It addresses outright gifts and planned gifts.
 ASOR may accept gifts only as authorized by this Policy.
 This Policy is undergirded by the Donor Bill of Rights (Appendix A), which is incorporated, by reference.

-1.3 The purposes of this Policy, therefore, are to (a) provide guidelines for soliciting, evaluating, accepting, and managing gifts in a manner that is consistent with, and supports, ASOR’s Bylaws, Policies (including, inter alia, the Investment and Spending Policies and the Conflict of Interest Policy), Mission, Programs, and Strategic Plan, (b) provide guidance to prospective donors and their advisors when making gifts to ASOR, (c) ensure that tax-deductible gifts are received in a manner consistent with the Internal Revenue Code (IRC) and so do not jeopardize ASOR’s tax-exempt status, (d) eliminate or, at the very least, minimize the incurrence of liabilities (including tax liabilit) in connection with, or as a result of, accepting a gift, and (e) provide guidelines for limiting or declining the acceptance of gifts that are difficult to administer, or not in the best interests of the organization.
+1.3 The purposes of this Policy, therefore, are to (a) provide guidelines for soliciting, evaluating, accepting, and managing gifts in a manner that is consistent with, and supports, ASOR’s Bylaws, Policies (including, inter alia, the Investment and Spending Policies and the Conflict of Interest Policy), Policy on Professional Conduct, Mission, Programs, and Strategic Plan, (b) provide guidance to prospective donors and their advisors when making gifts to ASOR, (c) ensure that tax-deductible gifts are received in a manner consistent with the Internal Revenue Code (IRC) and so do not jeopardize ASOR’s tax-exempt status, (d) eliminate or, at the very least, minimize the incurrence of liabilities (including tax liability) in connection with, or as a result of, accepting a gift, and (e) provide guidelines for limiting or declining the acceptance of gifts that are difficult to administer, or not in the best interests of the organization.

 Overarching Principles